MSFT-AU-Security/SentinelCTIS/README.md

 - **Incident ID:** _**[id]**_, added by Sentinel when creating an indicator from an incident, playbook currently adds this to the description.
 - **ACSC Export/ACSC Export Complete** , identifies indicators to be processed by the playbook and when submission is complete.

-For other required or optional STIX properties, tags could be used with logic in the playbook to check for specific values.
-Will need to be documented with instructions for Partners on how/when/why to use each given they cannot be selected from a predefined list or made mandatory.

 >**NOTE: All indicators that are related to the same Incident in Sentinel should be submitted in a single run of the playbook.
 If multiple incidents are being submitted, please run the playbook once after tagging the indicators separately mapping to the Incident ID.**

 ![](media/image27.png) ![](media/image28.png) ![](media/image29.png) ![](media/image30.png) ![](media/image31.png)